Amarabright/Sales-Performance-Analysis/README.md

 The goal of this analysis is to
 - Determine the current market demand for products and how it varies by region/location
-- Know the current sales performance and how it compares to past performance and industry benchamarks
+- Know the current sales performance and how it compares to past performance and industry benchmarks
 - identify the areas where sales performance is lacking or could be improved.
 - To discover target markets or goods that have the greatest impact on sales success.
 - Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer happiness, and driving corporate growth.